Maryanne Trump Barry: Allegations of tax evasion

-Criticism of Donald Trump
+Private criticism of Donald Trump

-Barry said little publicly about her brother during his presidency.
-In August 2020, Barry's niece, Mary L. Trump, revealed that she had surreptitiously audio-recorded 15 hours of discussions with Barry in 2018 and 2019.
-In those recorded discussions, Barry sharply criticized the president.
-Mary Trump publicly released a number of transcripts and audio excerpts of the conversations, including content that did not previously appear in Mary Trump's book published in July 2020, Too Much and Never Enough: How My Family Created the World's Most Dangerous Man.
+Barry made few public statements about her younger brother Donald Trump during his first term as president.
+She died before he was elected for a second term in 2024.
+In August 2020, their niece Mary L. Trump revealed that she had surreptitiously audio-recorded 15 hours of discussions with Barry in 2018 and 2019.
+In those recorded discussions, Barry sharply criticized her brother.
+Mary publicly released several transcripts and audio excerpts of the conversations, including content that did not previously appear in her 2020 book Too Much and Never Enough.

-In the recordings, Barry said of her brother: "All he wants to do is appeal to his base.
+In the recordings, Barry said of her brother, "All he wants to do is appeal to his base.
 He has no principles.
 None.
-His goddamned tweeting and lying... oh my God.
+His goddamned tweeting and lying... oh my god.
 I'm talking too freely, but you know.
 The change of stories.
 The lack of preparation.
 The lying.
-Holy shit."
-She added that her brother does not read books and had someone take the college entrance exam in his place.
-She said, "It's the phoniness of it all.
+Holy shit. [...]
+It's the phoniness of it all.
 It's the phoniness and this cruelty.
 Donald is cruel."
-In the recordings, Barry also criticized the Trump administration family separation policy and previous bankruptcies of Trump's businesses, adding, "You can’t trust him."
+She added that he did not read books and had someone take the college entrance exam in his place.
+In the recordings, Barry also criticized the first Trump administration's controversial family separation policy for deported migrants, and the bankruptcies of her brother's businesses, adding that "you can't trust him".

+Personal life, illness, and death

+Barry's first husband was David Desmond; the couple divorced in 1980.
+In 1982, she married New Jersey lawyer John Joseph Barry.
+They were married for 18 years before he died on April 9, 2000.
+She had one son from her first marriage.

+Barry converted to Catholicism as an adult and frequently attended Mass.
+In 2016, she gave $4 million to the Jesuit Fairfield University to fund scholarships and endow the university's Center for Ignatian Spirituality.

+In 2023, Barry was reported to be under hospice care for cancer.
+On November 13, 2023, she died at her home on Manhattan's Upper East Side, at age 86.

 Awards

-In 2004, Supreme Court Justice Sandra Day O'Connor presented Barry with an award, named for O'Connor, that the Seton Hall University School of Law gives to women who excel in law and public service.
-At the presentation ceremony, Barry said, "I say to the women out there, remember how difficult it was for women like Justice O'Connor starting out," adding, "Even though she graduated with top grades, she had to take a job as a legal secretary.
-Remember how far we have come."
+In 2004, Supreme Court Justice Sandra Day O'Connor presented Barry with an award named for O'Connor that the Seton Hall University School of Law gives to women who excel in law and public service.
+At the presentation ceremony, Barry said, "I say to the women out there, remember how difficult it was for women like Justice O'Connor starting out", adding, "Even though she graduated with top grades, she had to take a job as a legal secretary.
+Remember how far we have come".

-Personal life

-Barry's first husband was David Desmond; the couple divorced in 1980.
-In 1982, she married John Joseph Barry, a New Jersey lawyer.
-They were married 18 years before he died on April 9, 2000.
-She has one son from her first marriage, David William Desmond, who is a New York psychologist.

-In 2016, Barry gave $4 million to Fairfield University, a Catholic institution, to fund scholarships and endow the university's Center for Ignatian Spirituality.